Ontario- Agawa Fall Colours

 Day 1

 This morning, we will depart for the charming city of Quebec City.
-Upon arrival, we will begin our exploration with a brief guided tour, providing you with an overview of the city’s rich history and picturesque architecture.
+Upon arrival, we will begin our exploration with a brief guided tour with our local tour guide, providing you with an overview of the city’s rich history and picturesque architecture.
 The evening is free, allowing you to explore at your own pace or relax and enjoy the ambiance of this beautiful city.

 Day 2